Hyperbolic models for CAT(0) spaces: Non-geodesic hyperbolic spaces

-By hyperbolicity, balls in $X$ are uniformly quasiconvex.
+By quasihyperbolicity, balls in $X$ are uniformly quasiconvex.
 Let $\{B_i=B(x_i,r_i)\}$ be a collection of balls in $X$ such that $\dist(x_i,x_j)\le r_i+r_j$ for all $i,j$.
-According to weak rough geodesicity, uniform thickenings $B_i'$ of the $B_i$ intersect pairwise.
-Let $f:X\to X'$ be a quasiisometry to a hyperbolic graph, for example that of \cite[Prop.~3.B.6]{cornulierdelaharpe:metric}, and let $\bar f$ be a quasiinverse.
+Due to weak rough geodesicity, uniform thickenings $B_i'$ of the $B_i$ intersect pairwise.
+Let $f:X\to X'$ be a quasiisometry to a graph (see \cite[Prop.~3.B.6]{cornulierdelaharpe:metric}, for example), which is necessarily hyperbolic, and let $\bar f$ be a quasiinverse.
 The $fB_i'$ are uniformly quasiconvex and intersect pairwise.
 According to \cite[Thm~5.1]{chepoidraganvaxes:core}, this implies that there is some point $z\in X'$ that is uniformly close to every $fB_i'$.
-Thus $\bar f(z)$ is uniformly close to every $B_i'$, and hence to every $B_i$.
-This shows that $X$ is coarsely injective. \end{proof}
+Thus $\bar f(z)$ is uniformly close to every $B_i'$, and hence to every $B_i$ as desired. \end{proof}